 This survey helps central and local government to better understand young people's behaviours and to develop policies, plan services and new initiatives and to monitor and evaluate their impact.

-Public consultation findings [401.73KB] - we undertook a public consultation on the survey in 2015, to ensure that any future survey continues to be relevant and still meets user needs.
+Public consultation findings - After the 2016 Survey we undertook a public consultation on the survey, to ensure that any future survey continues to be relevant and still meets user needs.

 Why we do this survey